This is the best, easy venison lasagna. A classic recipe with a balance between sauce, meat, noodles, and cheese.

 Also, If you have an abundance of ground venison Italian sausage, this is a fantastic use for that!
 I often have people come to me asking what to do with it and this is a great recipe.
 Sub it exactly for the ground venison.

-How many layers is best for classic lasagna
+How many layers is best for classic lasagna?

 I like 3 layers of noodles.
 So with lasagna, I’ve always been taught to start with sauce so the noodles don’t stick to the pan.
 So the layers look like: